IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

 To collaborate, spokes need to be able to interact with each other.
 The de facto mode of interaction in LLM-based systems is based on natural language; however, if we allow spokes to exchange natural language messages they may be able to compromise each other with malicious instructions (e.g., prompt injection).
 The ISC protocol helps \llmsys avoid this problem by defining a collaboration workflow that constrains the flow of natural language messages between spokes.

 As a first step, the ISC protocol restricts spokes from directly communicating with each other and only allows them to send and receive messages to and from the hub.
-Additionally, the ISC protocol only allows the exchange of messages between spoke and hub operators, and does not require LLMs to directly send or receive any messages, to deterministically control the flow of messages.
-The exact procedure involves: a spoke-LLM determining the \textit{functionality} for which it needs help (i.e., through planning, discussed in Section~\ref{subsubsection:spoke-planner}), communicating that information to the spoke-operator, the spoke-operator communicating this information to the hub-operator, the hub-operator sharing the format in which collaboration request can be sent and also a format of the expected response, and then the exchange of actual messages.
-The key advantage of routing messages through the hub is that the messages can be screened before they are exchanged between untrusted entities (i.e., spokes with third-party apps).
+Additionally, the ISC protocol only allows the exchange of messages between spoke and hub operators, and does not allow LLMs to directly send or receive any messages, to deterministically control the flow of messages.
+The exact procedure involves: a spoke-LLM determining the \textit{functionality} for which it needs help (i.e., through planning, discussed in Section~\ref{subsubsection:spoke-planner}), communicating that information to the spoke operator, the spoke operator communicating this information to the hub operator, the hub operator sharing the format in which collaboration request can be sent and also a format of the expected response, and then the exchange of actual messages.
+The key advantage of routing messages through the hub is that the messages can be screened before they are exchanged between distrusting entities (i.e., spokes with third-party apps).